Medical Error Prevention in Dentistry

-Without any doubt the most important step in the preparation of a dental office for medical emergencies will be the training of all office personnel, including non-chair side personnel such as receptionists and laboratory employees, says Dr. Malamed.
-All dental personnel need adequate training in administering cardio-pulmonary resuscitation (CPR), and advanced cardiac life support (ACLS).
-Although medical emergencies are rarely seen in dental offices, every care facility must be ready in the case one occurs; a trained staff can save a patients life.
+Without any doubt, the most important step in the preparation of a dental office for medical emergencies will be the training of all office personnel, including non-chair side personnel such as receptionists and laboratory employees, says Dr. Malamed.
+All dental personnel need adequate training in administering cardio-pulmonary resuscitation (CPR) and advanced cardiac life support (ACLS).
+Although medical emergencies are rarely seen in dental offices, every care facility must be ready if one occurs; a trained staff can save a patient’s life.

 The dental team should also have a plan in case of an emergency, designating different employees to carry out certain tasks.
 For example, one employee should provide basic life support and stay with the victim, while another retrieves the emergency kit, and a third monitors vital signs and keeps records of the incident.

-Videotapes are a useful learning tool which provides dental staff with visual examples of what can take place during an emergency situation.
+Videotapes are a useful learning tool that provides dental staff with visual examples of what can take place during an emergency.
 They can exhibit the best procedures to implement.
-Emergency telephone numbers should be clearly displayed by all dental office phones.
+Emergency telephone numbers should be clearly displayed on all dental office phones.
 These should include immediate contact information for ambulance service, nearby hospital emergency room, or local emergency medical services (EMS).

 Emergency Phone Numbers and Drug Kit

 Aside from emergency phone numbers, emergency drug kits are also valuable.
-Although there are many commercial brands of drug kits, Dr. Malamed suggests the most desirable approach is for the doctor to prepare a kit that is individualized to meet his or her special requirements and capabilities.
+Although there are many commercial brands of drug kits, Dr. Malamed suggests the most desirable approach is for the doctor to prepare a individualized kit to meet their special requirements and capabilities.
 This is true in the sense that the dental emergency kit need not, and should not, be complicated since complexity in adversity breeds chaos.